-Perhaps all the children who died in this house over the years now play together, or perhaps the ghostly little friends of the Kehoe children who died young still come over to play.
+Perhaps all the children who died in this house over the years now play together, or perhaps the ghostly little friends of the Kehoe children who may have died young still come over to play.

 The entity of Anne Kehoe is as gracious and kind as she was in life.
-Her little children show the same qualities of this kindness as well as exhibiting child-like behavior.
-William Kehoe also likes to pay the living a visit, perhaps to check up on the living on occasion, and enjoy his special room up under the cupola of the house.
+Her little children show the same qualities of this kindness, as well as exhibiting child-like behavior.
+William Kehoe also likes to pay the living a visit, perhaps to check up on the living on occasion, and to enjoy his special room up under the cupola of the house.

 123 Habersham Street